njustesen/botbowl/docs/bot-bowl-iv.md

 ## Faster Pathfinding
 The pathfinding module in the bot bowl framework has been improved significantly by compiling the python code to cython and through some other optimizations.
-The algorithm is estimated to be __ times faster compared to last year!
+The algorithm is estimated to be 20x faster compared to last year!
 This will make it easier for reinforcement learning bots to learn the game with pathfinding enabled.
 Check out the tutorial [pathfinding-assistance in reinforcement learning](a2c-pathfinding.md) to learn more.